ClementTsang/Transcripter/README.md

 A submodule from v1.3.0 of [the STT repo](https://github.com/coqui-ai/STT) is also included in the repo - the main important part is the [.NET library](https://github.com/coqui-ai/STT/tree/main/native_client/dotnet) portion of the repo.

+The English language model used for speech-to-text is also from STT (English, 1.0.0).
+This can be found inside the `TranscripterLib` portion of the repo [here](./TranscripterLib/model/).

 ## Motivation

 I was looking for a simple offline program to get transcripts from a bunch of lecture recordings I had, and also wanted a bit of an excuse to get my feet wet with F#, Avalonia, and STT.